 It has been suspected to have meant originally "coming from or belonging to the sea," the supposed stopping place of the soul before birth or after death [Barnhart]; if so, it would be from Proto-Germanic *saiwaz (see sea).
 Klein explains this as "from the lake," as a dwelling-place of souls in ancient northern Europe.

 The meaning "disembodied spirit of a deceased person" is attested in Old English.
 As a synonym for "person, individual, human being" (as in every living soul) it dates from early 14c.
 Soul-searching (n.) "deep self-reflection, examination of one's conscience" is attested from 1871, from the phrase used as a present-participle adjective (1610s).
 Distinguishing soul from spirit is a matter best left to theologians.

-"instinctive quality felt by black persons as an attribute," 1946, jazz slang, from soul (n.1).
-Also from this sense are soul brother (1957), soul sister (1967), soul food (1957), etc. Soul music, essentially gospel music with "girl," etc., in place of "Jesus," first attested 1961; William James used the term in 1900, in a spiritual/romantic sense, but in reference to inner music.
+1946, "instinctive quality felt by Black Americans as an attribute," jazz slang, from soul (n.1), probably in the sense of "the animating or essential part."
+From this sense are formations such as soul brother (1957), soul sister (1967), soul food (1957 in this sense, c.
+1200 as "spiritual sustenance"), etc. Soul music, originally a type of popular music typically sung by Black singers and combining elements of R&B and gospel, is so called by 1961; William James used the term in 1900, in a spiritual/romantic sense, but in reference to inner music.